wendy7756/resume-to-web/README.md

 ## 🎯 Our Vision

-ResumeHub aims to democratize professional resume and portfolio creation.
+ResumeLink aims to democratize professional resume and portfolio creation.
 We believe everyone deserves access to beautiful, professional templates and the tools to showcase their skills effectively.
 Our mission is to eliminate barriers between talent and opportunity through innovative web technology.

 ## ✨ Current Features